mjremijan/ferris-anw/README.md

 **SORT** by `is_attendance_planned`

-Manually add a 'y' to `competitions-to-import.xlsx` spreadsheet
+Manually add a 'TRUE' to `competitions-to-import.xlsx` spreadsheet

 **DELETE** all of the league's data from the `competitions` table.
 NOTE: Make sure you have a backup.